graim/GraimLabWebsite/team/index.md

 # <i class="fas fa-users"></i>Team

 The Graim lab is currently recruiting PhD students, undergraduate researchers.
-Currently, we have PhD students and undergraduate researchers.
+PhD students can apply through [CISE](https://www.cise.ufl.edu/academics/graduate/phd/) or the [Genetics and Genomics](http://ufgi.ufl.edu/grad-program/) program at UF.

-Our lab is collaborative and we have several ongoing collaborations with researchers at UF and other universities.
+We are a collaborative lab that works closely with researchers at UF and other universities.

 {% include section.html %}